 - Have an Android phone or tablet that runs version 5.1.1 or higher.
 (The Android app is not currently compatible with any Nook device.)

 - Accountability across all apps.
 Covenant Eyes uses a VPN-like technology to monitor and rate top level domains visited anywhere on your phone or tablet.
-We then list all of them in the detailed browsing log, and shows the Highly Mature domains in your Accountability Report.
-For example, if someone visits “espn.com/football” anywhere on the phone, the top-level domain, “espn.com,” will be rated according to our age-based rating system.
+We then list all of them in the detailed browsing log.
+Any Highly Mature (or explicit) domains will appear as an Incident in your Accountability Report.

 - Forced safe search.
 We now force safe search in Google and Bing in all browser views (Chrome, Opera, Dolphin, etc.).
 This includes browsers that might be “embedded” in other apps, e.g., Facebook, Twitter, etc. This also includes a forced safe search in the Bing and Google Search Apps.

-- Circumvention is difficult: Attempts to remove Covenant Eyes will cause a notification to be sent to the Accountability Report.
+- Circumvention is difficult.
+Attempts to remove Covenant Eyes will cause a notification to be sent to Accountability Partners.

 - Built in app locking.
 Don’t want to access certain apps at all?
 Use our app lock to prevent access.
 You can even lock down the Google Play store!
 Learn more about App Locking.

-- YouTube restricted mode locked for Filter users.
-While we don’t currently offer Filtering through our app, we do lock Restricted Mode on YouTube across browsers and in the YouTube app itself if you are a Filter user.
+- Filter Guardians can enable YouTube’s restricted mode.
+While we don’t currently offer Filtering through our app, we do have the option for Filter Guardians to enable Restricted Mode on YouTube across browsers and in the YouTube app itself for Filter users.
+This can be done through “My Account.”